 Vehicle extrication is the art and science of removing a vehicle from around an injured person.
 The Birmingham Fire Department attributes its success in vehicle extrication to both frequent training and quality equipment.
 The Birmingham Fire Department uses gasoline powered-hydraulic extrication equipment consisting of pumps, spreaders, rams and combination tools.
 With spreading forces in excess of 24,000 pounds, these special hydraulic tools provide the Fire Department with the technology to meet the challenge.

 All Birmingham Fire Department response personnel train biannually on radiological response.
 This training includes response, identification, physics, radiological hazards and mitigation.
-Each fire engine is equipped with a radiological response kit made up of two monitors, six dosimeters (measures total accumulated radiation) and dosimeter charger.
-Level B personal protective equipment is also included in the kit.
 Additional equipment is also carried on the Oakway Haz-Mat response vehicle, which is stationed within the City of Birmingham.